lycantrope/scape_utils/README.md

     # Get multiple stacks at once (from t0 to t10)
     volume_multi = stack.get_multi_volumes(0, 10)

-    # save all volume into ImageJ compatible tiff
+    # save all volumes into ImageJ compatible tiff
     stack.save_all_volumes_to_tiff(file_path.with_suffix(".tif"))

 ```